-Be aware that I’m strongly in favor of conventions and conferences that have robust and obvious policies concerning harassment, as well as accessibility policies and accommodations for people with disabilities.
+Be aware that I’m strongly in favor of conventions and conferences that have robust and obvious policies concerning harassment, as well as accessibility policies and accommodations for disabled people.

 I’m usually happy to be interviewed.
 I prefer either email or phone interviews, but I’m amenable to in-person interviews depending on the travel required.

 Do query me before sending questions and tell me who you are, who is publishing the interview, and the format in which you wish to conduct the interview.
 If you are on a short deadline (i.e. by the end of the work day), you may include questions or a contact number.

 A note to start: I do not write or edit for free.
 Writing and editing are my job, please do not ask me to write or edit work without compensation (and no, “exposure” doesn’t pay).
 Requests for free writing and/or editing will be deleted without response.